 Parking and motor vehicle violation appeals may be submitted in writing to the Director of Public Safety who will collaborate with a representative from the Dean of Students Office and one Faculty member to adjudicate the appeal.

 Partnership with City of New Haven Police Department

 The College has a strong partnership with the City of New Haven Police Department (NHPD).
-During the evening hours, seven days a week while classes are in session, the College has a NHPD Officer on campus to work alongside of Security.
-The Police Office has the authority to issue City of New Haven tickets and has full arrest powers.
+Often, the College has a NHPD Officer on campus to work alongside of Public Safety.
+The Police Officer is here to serve as both a crime deterrent and as a community partner.

 For All Emergencies

 Nilan Hall - 300 East Rock Road